GaukharMakhmetova/VRP_heuristic/README.md

 Drawn solutions.

 File2
-Created a Tabu Search algorithm for the QAP or the VRP(Harder).
+Created a Tabu Search algorithm for the VRP.
 Tested it with multiple examples.
 Small examples to compare with optimal solutions were presented.
 Large examples to test speed.